bashleigh/flutterfire/packages/firebase_dynamic_links/README.md

 In addition, Dynamic Links work across app installs: if a user opens a Dynamic Link on iOS or Android and doesn't have your app installed, the user can be prompted to install it; then, after installation, your app starts and can access the link.

-For Flutter plugins for other Firebase products, see [README.md](https://github.com/FirebaseExtended/flutterfire/blob/master/README.md).
+For Flutter plugins or other Firebase products, see [README.md](https://github.com/FirebaseExtended/flutterfire/blob/master/README.md).

 ## Usage